SOLD, Watercolor Pencil and Colored Pencil, 48 cm x 54.5 cm (19″ x 21.5″) | Print Code: PW10 | Print Sizes: A5, A4, A3, Oversize | Cards Available

 The following are a few examples of prophetic worship:

-The first example is from Jason Upton (my personal favorite worship leader).
-This is an example of free worship which, some may say, turns into a prophetic song. https://www.youtube.com/watch?v=IqFCJ4ma0vA
+The first example is from Jason Upton (my favorite worship leader).
+This is an example of free (spontaneous) worship which, some may say, turns into a prophetic song:

-One of the most powerful live recordings of Jason Upton in prophetic worship is “Fly”.
-The first time I heard it, I thought it was kind of a strange song and didn’t understand it, but the more I listened to it the more I understood it and the more God used it to powerfully impact me…again and again and again.
-It is about getting out of an “earthly” mindset (in how we face our struggles and slog them out with our human strength) and coming back to our heavenly, spiritual perspective (in which we soar in victory over the enemy’s attacks): http://www.youtube.com/watch?v=9byQnM-DgyU&feature=related
+One of the most powerful live recordings of Jason Upton in spontaneous, prophetic worship is “Fly”.
+The first time I heard it, I thought it was quite a strange song and didn’t understand it, but the more I listened to it, the more I understood it and the more God used it to powerfully impact me spiritually…again and again and again.
+The song is about having an ‘aerial view’ (heavenly perspective) and getting out of earthly mindsets (trying to slog out our spiritual battles with our own human strength) by soaring in God’s presence and in spiritual victory above our struggles on earth.
+It is greater revelation and belief in God’s Word and greater revelation of God’s heavenly perspective, (“seeing what God sees”, “hearing what God hears” and “knowing what God knows”) (the TRUTH) that sets us free from the sins and battles we struggle with on earth.

 There are many other good (and counterfeit) examples of prophetic worship on You Tube.
-Jason Upton and Rita Springer minister to me the most.
+May God give us spiritual discernment!